VE-NOM101/Shologuti-AI/README.md

-# Shologuti Pygame Client
+# Sixteen - A Game of Tradition Pygame Client

-This directory now contains a focused, standalone Pygame version of the Shologuti (Sixteen Soldiers) board game.
+This directory now contains a focused, standalone Pygame version of the Sixteen - A Game of Tradition board game.
 The codebase provides:

 - Accurate implementation of the 37-node board, capture rules, and win logic.
 - A **Human vs AI** mode powered by a minimax agent with alpha-beta pruning.